PoorHttp/PoorWSGI/doc/documentation.rst

     def test_varargs(req, *args):
         return "Parse %d parameters %s" % (len(args), str(args))

-At last future of group regular expression routes is direct access to dictionary with req.groups variable.
+At last future of regular expression routes is direct access to dictionary with req.groups variable.
 This variable is set from any regular expression route.